-Being active duty in the Air Force means that you are also afforded great opportunities to continue your education while serving.
-How so?
+Being active duty in the Air Force means that you are also afforded opportunities to continue your education while serving.
+How?
 Through the Community College of the Air Force.
-(It’s true, there’s a community college for airmen and women!)

-The Community College of the Air Force (CCAF) is a worldwide multi-campus community college established to meet the educational needs of Air Force enlisted personnel.
+The Community College of the Air Force (CCAF) is a worldwide multi-campus community college established to meet the educational needs of the Air Force’s enlisted personnel.

-CCAF partners with over 108 affiliated Air Force schools, 82 Education Service Offices located worldwide, and more than 1,500 civilian academic institutions to serve approximately 300,000 active, guard, and reserve enlisted personnel, making CCAF the world’s largest community college system.
+CCAF partners with over 108 affiliated Air Force schools, 82 Education Service Offices located worldwide, and more than 1,500 civilian academic institutions to serve approximately 300,000 active, guard, and reserve enlisted personnel.
+This makes CCAF the world’s largest community college system.
 The college annually awards over 22,000 associate in applied science degrees from 68 degree programs.

 The CCAF strives to meet the demands of the Air Force’s expeditionary environment and at the same time help airmen achieve their educational goals by capitalizing on job-related training and education as part of flexible degree completion programs.